Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Related Work

 Zhao et al. \cite{zhao2019reviewing} investigate the classic Gaussian mechanism under high privacy budgets, i.e., $\epsilon>1$, and derive a closed-form upper bounds for the noise variance used in the analytic Gaussian mechanism.
 Their mechanism can achieve utility higher than the classic Gaussian mechanisms, but still lower than the analytic Gaussian mechanism.

 Chanyaswad et al. \cite{Chanyaswad2018} (see Definition \ref{def_MVG} and Theorem \ref{mvg_privacyguarantee}) propose the MVG mechanism and develop the technique of directional noise to restrict the impact of the perturbation noise on the utility of a matrix-valued query function.
 However, to obtain the directional noise, one either needs a domain expert to determine the principal components of the queried data or has to calculate them via principal component analysis which consumes some privacy budget.
-Besides, as we have shown in Section \ref{sec:curse}, the expected accuracy loss of the MVG mechanism also increases linearly with the size of the query result due to our identified curse.

 Some other variants of the classic Gaussian mechanism includes the Generalized Gaussian mechanism \cite{liu2018generalized}, which investigates noise calibration under the general $l_p$ sensitivity, and the discrete Gaussian mechanism \cite{NEURIPS2020_b53b3a3d}, which uses noise attributed to discrete Gaussian distribution to protect the privacy of query results in a discrete domain.